General Information about PhD study

 Acceptance to the PhD programme is highly competitive and we unfortunately have to turn down many well-qualified candidates.

 Applications are considered by the Director of PhD programme in conjunction with Faculty in February, April, July and September.
 You will be informed of their decision on your application by the end of the month of consideration, or shortly thereafter.

 Before making a formal application, we strongly recommend that prospective students first contact the PhD Programme Director in order for your proposal and academic records to be evaluated and for Faculty to determine supervisory capacity.
 After this assessment (which can take up to two months), we may then encourage you to make a formal application for admission to the PhD programme.

 The following criteria are used when making an internal assessment:

 - Academic standard: Prospective students must meet the highest academic standards.
 A first class Honours degree or Masters degree including a significant research component is required; research publications (peer-reviewed articles in academic journals or book-chapters) are desirable.

 - The project proposal must fit well with our research profile and appears manageable and feasible within a three-year time frame and given financial and other constraints.

 - The project must be likely to generate high-quality, publishable work in peer-reviewed journals.

-- Our research problematique is peace and conflict issues; and our geographic focus is primarily global or on the Pacific-East Asia region.
+- Our research problematique is peace and conflict issues; and our geographic focus is open.

 In order for us to make our internal assessment, we need four things from the applicant: